Download Brochure | Register

 Traditional drug screening relies on monolayer cell culture, which is not always predictive of natural physiological state.
-This is especially problematic in cancer drug discovery, where simple cell cultures are not predictive of a complex tumor microenvironment that consists of various cell types that interact in 3-dimensional structures.
+This is especially problematic in cancer drug discovery, where simple cell cultures are not predictive of complex tumor microenvironment that consists of various cell types that interact in 3-dimensional structures.
 As the cost of drug development rises, there is increasing pressure for more predictive in vitro models for functional analysis and compound characterization.
-Cambridge Healthtech Institute’s Inaugural Physiologically-Relevant Cellular Tumor Models for Drug Discovery meeting will focus on the latest advances in 3-D cellular tumor models and complex co-culture systems for functional analysis studies and compound screening/characterization.
+Cambridge Healthtech Institute’s Second Annual Physiologically-Relevant Cellular Tumor Models for Drug Discovery meeting will focus on the latest advances in 3D cellular tumor models and complex co-culture systems for functional analysis studies and compound screening/characterization.

 12:00 pm Conference Registration

 1:30 Chairperson’s Opening Remarks